 Best for: Kids who want a messy reveal

-Worth knowing: this is genuinely messy play, slime and sand will end up on the floor, so it is better suited to a playroom or an outdoor table than a carpeted living room.
-A few reviewers also felt the sensory fillers (sand in particular) were a bit sparse for the price, and the smaller eggs are tricky enough to rebuild that an adult may need to help reassemble them for repeat play.
+Worth knowing: a few reviewers felt the sensory fillers were a bit sparse given the size of the egg, and the smaller eggs inside are tricky enough to reassemble that an adult may need to help for repeat play sessions.

 For the Kid Who Wants Something Soft to Hold